Thalidomide: The active substance in Contergan,

 The species-specific action of Thalidomide

 After Contergan was withdrawn from the market, researchers first attempted to prove the suspicion regarding the teratogenic effect in lab animals, using typical drug tests for that time, i.e. rats, rabbits and mice.
 The results were negative at first.
 This is because of the species-specific action of Thalidomide.
 The substance does not affect all animals, just certain species.
-Teratogenic effects in pregnant animals could therefore only be observed when Thalidomide was specifically tested on a certain breed of rabbit, the White New Zealander.
+Teratogenic effects in pregnant animals could therefore only be observed in 1962 (after the withdrawal) when Thalidomide was specifically tested on a certain breed of rabbit, the White New Zealand Rabbit (NZW).

 Polyneuritis: Thalidomide can damage nerves